-As reserve the community puts forth [100,000 Kenyan Shillings].
+As reserve the community puts forth [100,000 Kenyan Shillings] - (this must be 25% of the CIC tokens the group wants to issue).
 This reserve will be held in a digital asset bonded to the CIC.

 Participatory Budgeting / CIC Distribution